 The Liechtensteinische Landesbank is a banking institute licensed under Liechtenstein law with its registered office in the Principality of Liechtenstein.
 As a Liechtenstein bank listed on SIX Swiss Exchange, Liechtensteinische Landesbank AG must in addition to complying with Liechtenstein law also comply with various Swiss regulatory requirements.
-The obligation to disclose significant shareholders under Article 20 of the revised Stock Exchange Act (SESTA) applies also in regard to Liechtensteinische Landesbank AG (LLB) since the revised Stock Exchange Act (SESTA) and the revised Stock Exchange Ordinance (SESTO) came into effect on May 2013.
-Shareholders attaining, falling below or exceeding the threshold percentages of 3, 5, 10, 15, 20, 25, 33.33, 50 or 66.66 of voting rights must notify SIX (Exchange Regulation) and the LLB.
+Since 1 January 2016, the provisions regarding the disclosure of significant shareholders are regulated in the Financial Market Infrastructure Law and in the Financial Market Infrastructure Ordinance and also apply to the LLB.
+Shareholders attaining, falling below or exceeding the threshold percentages of 3, 5, 10, 15, 20, 25, 33.33, 50 or 66.67 of voting rights must notify SIX and the LLB (www.llb.li/thresholds).

 Pursuant to the Law on the Liechtensteinische Landesbank, the Principality of Liechtenstein holds at least 51 percent of the capital and votes.